anerv/cycling_data_quality/README.md

 [^1]: I.e., the notebooks for loading respectively OSM and reference data must be run *before* the corresponding intrinsic analysis notebook is run but running the OSM notebooks can be done without running the reference notebooks and vice versa.

-[^2]: If a different file name is used, the file paths in notebooks 01a and 01b must be updated.
-The file must be in a format readable by GeoPandas (e.g., GeoPackage, GeoJSON, Shapefile etc.).

-[^3]: If a different file name is used, the file path in notebook 01b must be updated, and it must be in a format readable by GeoPandas (e.g., GeoPackage, GeoJSON, Shapefile etc.).

-[^4]: The word 'feature' is used to refer to a network edge.
+[^2]: The word 'feature' is used to refer to a network edge.
 Each row in the network edge GeoDataFrames thus represents one feature.